Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 - Governance Frameworks – Standards like ISO 27001, ISO 22301, and COBIT ensure compliance.

-2. Domains Where AI Revolutionizes Emerging Technologies & Automation
+2. Domains Where AI Revolutionizes Emerging Technologies and Automation

-2.1 Robotic Process Emerging Technologies & Automation (RPA) + AI
+2.1 Robotic Process Emerging Technologies and Automation (RPA) + AI

 Traditional RPA excels at repetitive, deterministic tasks: invoice processing, order entry, and data migration.
 AI enhances RPA by: